PedroRASB/FasterISNet/README.md

 ```

-# Use LRP-Flex to Explain an arbitrary DNN Decision
+# Use LRP-Flex to explain an arbitrary DNN decision
 ```
 import ISNetFlexTorch
 import LRPDenseNetZe